 Change the -Xmx value from 4000M to 6000M or 8000M.
 Save the file, close it, and launch jAlbum again.

-If you have macOS, opening the program directory should show you the Contents subdirectory, where you will find an Info.plist file.
+If you have macOS, opening the program directory should show you the Java subdirectory, where you will find a JAlbum.cfg file.
 Alternatively, you can launch Finder, and go to the Applications directory.
-Right-click the jAlbum.app bundle and select Show package contents.
-Now open the Contents subfolder.
-In either case, double click the Info.plist file to open it for editing.
+Right-click the jAlbum.app bundle and select Show Package Contents.
+Now open the Contents subfolder, and then the Java subfolder.
+In either case, open the JAlbum.cfg file in a simple text editor.

 If you have Ubuntu, locate the file Jalbum.desktop and edit it.
 Look for a line like this: